What is Early Help?

-LCSS will work with professionals (including community and voluntary partners) and provide the following services:
+LCSS will work with parents and professionals (including community and voluntary partners) and provide the following services:

 - Advice and guidance to all community professionals who have concerns about a child or family, which is not an immediate safeguarding concern (these should be referred straight to the MASH)

 - A named link worker to specific organisations for example schools and GP

 - A No Names Consultation service which enables professionals to talk through concerns for children where there is no consent from the family